ashleyann9535/tennis-app/README.md

-# Coming Soon....Tennis App
+# Coming Soon....Tennis Court Booking Site

-This project is to create one site to check tennis scores and matches in one place.
+This project is to book open tennis courts to play with friends and family.

-## Background